openstack/neutron/HACKING.rst

 bug that had no unit test, a new passing unit test should be added.
 If a submitted bug fix does have a unit test, be sure to add a new one that fails without the patch and passes with the patch.

+All unittest classes must ultimately inherit from testtools.TestCase.
+All setUp and tearDown methods must upcall using the super() method. tearDown methods should be avoided and addCleanup calls should be preferred.
+Never manually create tempfiles.
+Always use the tempfile fixtures from the fixture library to ensure that they are cleaned up.

 openstack-common